|

 part of the sixth centuries AD.
 Around seventh century AD, the popular usage

-of Pali language in southern region suggested the strong appearance of Theravada
+of Pali language in southern region manifested the strong appearance of Theravada

 Buddhism in Cambodia.